-Just as in other public venues, it is necessary to distinguish between pets, support animals, and trained service animals.
-Federal law3 protects access rights for trained service animals but not support animals.
-Some states and jurisdictions protect access rights for support animals as well.
+Just as in other public venues, it is necessary to distinguish between pets and trained service animals3.
 Where councils have made rules restricting or prohibiting pets from events or facilities, those rules need to make exceptions for trained service animals.
-In facilities belonging to charter partners, Scout leaders may need to advocate with a charter partner so a Scout that makes effective use of a service animal is not denied this aid.
+In facilities belonging to charter partners, the unit will have to abide by their rules, however Scout leaders may need to advocate with a charter partner so a Scout that makes effective use of a service animal is not denied this aid.